2 Dads 1 Movie

 Sully (Commando)

-Say it a little louder then get fucked.
+I'll say it a little louder then, get fucked.

 Matrix (Commando)